 Key = Range(“D4”); the key for sorting.

-Order= xlDescending; as we want to sort values from largest to lowest we set the sorting order as descending.
+Order= xlDescending; as we want to sort values from largest to lowest, we set the sorting order as descending.

-Header =xlNo; In the following screenshot, we can see that the dataset has no header.
+Header =xlNo; The dataset has no header.

 Read More: Excel VBA to Sort by Column Header Name

-In this example, we’ll order the names in ascending order.
-Let’s run the following code in the visual basic editor:
+- Enter and run the following code in the visual basic editor:

 Sub SortRange()